Enroll Now for Summer

-Periodicals (magazines, journals, newspapers) are purchased by subscription, in a variety of formats, including print, microform, and electronic.
+Periodicals (magazines, journals, newspapers) are purchased by subscription, in print and electronic formats.
 Individual issues or reprints are rarely purchased, although selected gift copies may be used to fill gaps in the collection.

 Print subscriptions are intended to continue indefinitely, so the librarians evaluate current subscriptions annually using the same criteria applied to books before committing to the purchase, maintenance, equipment and storage costs of new titles.
 The librarians also search the Library’s electronic periodical databases for requested titles or subject content.
 The escalating cost of periodicals may make it necessary to discontinue one print subscription in order to add another.
 Consideration is given to titles in new curriculum areas.

 Electronic periodical databases provide access to a broader array of periodical titles than could be acquired in print and may also be more cost-efficient than print, so this method of delivery will be preferred when available, economical, and reasonable for archival needs.
 The librarians pursue cooperative acquisition of databases.

 Media includes VHS, DVD, CD, CD-ROMs, and course-specific computer software, which are housed at the circulation desk.
 These materials are purchased at the request of the librarians and faculty, as funds permit, primarily to support coursework.
 Selected media circulates, with certain limitations, to faculty and staff.
 Media is intended to be used by individuals in accordance with copyright law.

 Online content will be considered for addition to the collection when it provides the most current and/or cost-effective content for FLC/EDC/RCC needs.
 Online resources are made available through the Library's website through remote Internet access.
 In addition to the general selection criteria described above, the following considerations apply to the selection of online resources: